 In the last decade, event apps have evolved into a versatile tool for planners and attendees that is now indispensable.
 They make event visits more productive, raise the ROI for all stakeholders, and provide valuable data that give event planners essential insights.
 But while the event app market is at its peak, the world of event technology is changing.
 Innovative technologies and booming acquisitions open up new possibilities for event planners.
 But what role will such a crucial and attendee facing tool as event apps play in this changing world?
-We’ll take a closer look at promising new platforms, how they compare to traditional approaches and predict what the 2020s might hold.
+We’ll take a closer look at promising new platforms, how they compare to traditional approaches, and predict what the 2020s might hold.

 A Decade in Review

 Before we address what is happening today, let us take the end of a decade as an occasion to look back wat event apps have come.
 Ten years ago, a new tool for conferences emerged: mobile apps with core features that focussed on programs and content.
-These enabled attendees to swap their 300-page printed programme for a mobile app on their iOS, Android, and even Blackberry device.
+These enabled attendees to swap their 300-page printed programme for a mobile app on their iOS, Android, and even Blackberry devices.
 While event professionals were initially uncertain whether this new way of conveying event information was the future, smartphone adoption outnumbered that of basic mobile flip-phones within a few years, and it was clear that mobile event apps were here to stay.
 Their core features evolved from a programme- to engagement focus, offering attendees new ways to engage with session content

 and the ability to chat with their peers.
 With growing adoption and increasingly wifi-dependent functionality, new challenges emerged for suppliers and organizers alike.
 Attendees at some major conferences were even asked to disconnect from the wifi on their devices so that keynote presenters had enough bandwidth to complete their presentations.* Gladly, the arrival of 4G and 5G improved international phone rates, as well as venues that offer reliable coverage have made this a problem of the past.